Updated For Kodi 18!

 The way my files are set up, this is as far down into the file structure as I want to go.
 In each sub-folder underneath, there is a different video title.
 As you’ll see later, there are multiple versions of the videos in each folder, so there will be some duplication.

 A good rule of thumb is to go as deep into your folder structure as you can, but not too far that you lose videos.
-Remember, Kodi can see in the current folder and any sub-folders below.
+Remember, Kodi can be seen in the current folder and any sub-folders below.
 It won’t look in the folders higher than whatever folder you’re in.

 Once you’ve decided on your folder, click OK.